|Filing Deadline||3/30/2017 11:59:00 PM|

 Ability to: reach a logical conclusion; coordinate activities with others; follow moderately complex instructions and procedures; read and comprehend codes and requirements; read dials and gauges; lift and carry equipment for periods of short duration but repeatedly over the course of a day (occasionally requires heavy lifting); complete standard forms; perform mathematical computations rapidly and accurately; read and interpret engineering plans and specifications; prepare oral and written reports and maintain accurate records; interact, establish and maintain effective working relationships with other employees, officials and the general public; adhere to the guidelines of Sunshine State One Call of Florida; and Chapter 556 of the Florida Statutes.

-Graduation from an accredited high school and with one (1) year of experience in construction inspection, including 6 (six) months lead or supervisory experience; or an equivalent combination of training and experience.
+Graduation from an accredited high school and with one (1) year of experience in utility locating, including 6 (six) months lead or supervisory experience; or an equivalent combination of training and experience.

 Possession of a valid Florida driver’s license.